Facebook Invests Additional $100 Million to Support News Industry During Coronavirus

 Facebook’s COVID-19 Community Network grant program is already available to journalists, and some of the funds will go to publishers in the hardest hit countries, the company said.
 The first round of grants was disbursed to newsrooms in the U.S. and Canada.

-Beneficiaries include The Post and Courier, South Carolina; Southeast Missourian, Missouri; and El Paso Matters, Texas.
+Beneficiaries include the Post and Courier in Charleston, S.C.; the Southeast Missourian in Cape Girardeau, Mo.; and El Paso Matters in Texas.

 Facebook’s previous investment of $300 million is distributed through several programs and partnerships including Report for America, the Pulitzer Center, the Community News Project and the Facebook Journalism Project’s Local News Accelerator training program.